cp3hnu/RxPrivacyManager/README.md

 github "cp3hnu/PrivacyManager"
 ```

--   Drag and drop *PrivacyManager.framework*, *PrivacyPhoto.framework* from /Carthage/Build/iOS/ to *Linked Frameworks and Libraries* in Xcode (Project>Target>General>Linked Frameworks and Libraries)
+-   Drag and drop *PrivacyManager.framework*, *PrivacyPhoto.framework* or other framework from /Carthage/Build/iOS/ to *Linked Frameworks and Libraries* in Xcode (Project>Target>General>Linked Frameworks and Libraries)
 -   Add new run script

 ```ruby